 - Also, there are also a number of abnormal heart rhythms and irregular heartbeats that the Apple Watch ECG app cannot detect.

 Got other questions on your Apple Watch?
-Check out the complete set of Qaly guides on the Apple Watch:
+See the complete set of Qaly guides on Apple Watch:

-- How to Take an ECG on Apple Watch
+- How to Install the ECG App on Your Apple Watch

-- How to Install the ECG App on Apple Watch
+- How to Take an ECG with Your Apple Watch

-- What Poor Recording ECG Means on Apple Watch
+- What Poor Recording ECG Means on Your Apple Watch

-- What Low Heart Rate ECG Means on Apple Watch
+- What Low Heart Rate ECG Means on Your Apple Watch

-- What High Heart Rate ECG Means on Apple Watch
+- What High Heart Rate ECG Means on Your Apple Watch

 - The Ultimate Cardiologist's Guide to the Smartwatch ECG